 Though the above definitions are great, I never thought I would be using them beyond my basic Lit 101 course.
-It wasn’t until I started thinking about storytelling within branding and marketing that I realized these basic literary conventions are still very much relevant in the work I do today.
+It wasn’t until I started thinking about storytelling within branding and eCommerce marketing that I realized these basic literary conventions are still very much relevant in the work I do today.

 There's an explicit link between STORY and NARRATIVE in marketing.
 However, when it comes to marketing for a brand, or even a personal brand, the definitions of narrative and story take on subtle differences.

 A company’s long game, its far-reaching vision, and its long-term plans are its CAMPAIGN NARRATIVE.
 This includes the company’s origins, present, and future goals—as well as its core ideology and beliefs.
-This dialogue shapes how your company or brand interacts with consumers and how it's perceived in the media.
+This dialogue shapes how your company, eCommerce shop or brand interacts with consumers and how it's perceived in the media.

 On the other hand, the "story" is short-term; it inspires consumers to direct action.
 These are the smaller wins for a company, overcoming challenges, or tidbits that tell about the company’s daily life.
 This is the day-today social media tip, email driving traffic to a product in your eCommerce store, or a blog post that gives consumers and fans a glimpse behind the scenes.
 Great brands use STORY to develop and reinforce their core NARRATIVE.